 Director of Software Development

-Robert McKinnon, a founding partner of Avenir Health, is responsible for leading the software development efforts of the company.
-This includes the management of both internal and external software developers along with evaluating and applying technology to improve our tools and services.
+Robert McKinnon, a founding partner of Avenir Health, is responsible for leading the software development efforts of the company and deployment of public facing web and desktop applications.
+This includes the management of both internal and external staff comprised of UI/UX designers, software developers and IT specialists.

-Mr. McKinnon has over 22 years of experience designing, developing and supporting computer based analytical models.
-Modeling topics include Demographic, Family Planning, HIV/AIDS, Maternal and Child Health, Intervention Costing and other social and economic issues focused in the developing world.
+Mr. McKinnon has over 30 years of experience designing, developing, and supporting computer-based analytical models.
+Modeling topics include demographic, family planning, HIV/AIDS, maternal and child health, intervention costing and other social and economic issues focused on international public health.

 Prior to Avenir Health, he worked at Futures Group and held the dual role as Manager of Information Technology and Software Development.
 Here he was responsible for the entire organization’s information systems.
 He provided IT solutions and support to meet the technology needs and requirements of the company along with managerial responsibility of IT and software development staff.